MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-manual-import-job.md

 1. Select **+ Create new job**.
 1. Select **Import** from the **Job type** dropdown.
 1. Enter a name for the import job in the **Job Name** field.
 1. Choose a value for the **Conflict resolution mode** field.
 This setting determines how the import job handles conflicts between existing files in the file system and files being imported.
 In this example, we select **Skip**.
-To learn more, see [Conflict resolution modes](blob-integration.md#conflict-resolution-modes).
+To learn more, see [Conflict resolution mode](blob-integration.md#conflict-resolution-mode).
 1. Select a value for **Error tolerance**.
 This setting determines how the import job handles errors that occur during the import process.
 In this example, we select **Allow errors**.
 To learn more, see [Error tolerance](blob-integration.md#error-tolerance).
 1. Enter import prefixes to filter the data imported from Blob Storage.
 Azure portal allows you to enter up to 10 prefixes.
-In this example, we add the prefixes */data* and */text*.
-To learn more, see [Import prefixes](blob-integration.md#import-prefixes).
+In this example, we specify the prefixes */data* and */logs*.
+To learn more, see [Import prefix](blob-integration.md#import-prefix).
 1. Once the job is configured, select **Start** to begin the import process.

 The following screenshot shows the import job configuration settings in Azure portal: